Free (or Cheap) Volunteer Work in Romania

-If you are are a passionate traveller, enthusiastic to work with tourists, you love Romania and you can offer valuable advice for foreigners who want to discover the country, there’s an invite to apply for jobs at Little Bucharest Old Town Hostel.
+Are you a passionate traveller, enthusiastic to work with tourists, love Romania and can offer valuable advice to foreigners who want to discover the country?
+If yes, there’s an invite to apply for jobs at Little Bucharest Old Town Hostel.

 Work with them and meet interesting people.
 They’re looking for amazing receptionists to welcome foreign travelers, make them feel at home, and help them discover everything that is awesome about Cluj.

 Also open to having someone to help out about the place is X Hostel.
 They need their volunteers to commit a month to entertaining guests, cleaning, painting (street artists welcome), fixing things and just about anything else.
 They are also willing to work something out with bloggers, SEO experts and web designers.
 At the time of writing their website was unavailable but they say they’ll be back soon.

 Other Opportunities to Volunteer in Romania